Chronic Illness

 “It turns out my disabled body has actually given me the precise training I need to be Otto’s mum.
 With time, parenting has started to feel more and more like hearing a cover of a song I’ve known by heart since I was a child.

 My body and my baby are both unpredictable and take turns derailing our plans.
 They flourish when we lean into flexibility, imagination, and adaptability.
 They require patience and endurance, attention and care — they thrive when we lean into interdependence.
-They inspire innovation and new ways of being together; they nurture a tender, sturdy intimacy in our family; they are bewildering, magical, and demanding.”
+They inspire innovation and new ways of being together; they nurture a tender, sturdy intimacy in our family; they are bewildering, magical, and demanding.

-A return is a movement backward—a reinstatement of a prior state, often idealized as simpler or more desirable.
+But adaptation isn’t about return.
+It’s not about “getting back to normal” or pretending it’s still 2019.
+A return is not an adaptation.
+A return is a movement backward: a reinstatement of a prior state, often idealized as simpler or more desirable.
 It assumes that the past was working (working for whom I would question).
-In contrast, an adaptation is a modification or evolution in response to new conditions.
+But, an adaptation is a modification or evolution in response to new conditions.
 It’s about resilience, creativity, and change (ask me another time to talk about my complicated relationship with the concept of resilience).
-Adaptation acknowledges that the landscape has shifted and invites us to shift with it.
+Adaptation acknowledges that the landscape around us has shifted and invites us to shift with it.
 It doesn’t ask us to go back—though grieving the before-times is valid and often necessary.
 It dares us to move forward differently, more fit for the world we’re in now.

-And this is where disabled communities offer invaluable guidance.
-We have always adapted.
+This is where disabled communities offer invaluable guidance.
+We have been practicing adaptation for a long time.
 We are masters of modification, flexibility, and resourcefulness.
-We know how to live with unpredictability, how to build access where none existed, how to thrive in interdependence and community care.
+We learn how to live with unpredictability, how to build access where none existed, and how to thrive in interdependence and community care.
+During my coach training, one of my mentors often said that every client is a whole, creative, resourceful person with a lifetime of accumulated wisdom.
+I’ve seen that wisdom most clearly among my disabled and chronically ill peers.

 Body Literacy Academy: Founding Statement